CarlosCordoba96/lana-sre-challenge/README.md

 - Create a new checkout basket X
 - Add a product to a basket X
-- Get the total amount in a basket
+- Get the total amount in a basket X
 - Remove the basket

 Implement a checkout service that fulfills these requirements.